 3.4% capital share

-The joint investment has been important across the EBRD’s region in various countries such as Mongolia, Romania, Turkey and Ukraine.
-Broken down by industry, the joint investment has been in the following sectors: industry, commerce and agribusiness, sustainable infrastructure and financial institutions.
+The joint investment has been important across the EBRD’s region in various countries such as Mongolia, Romania, Türkiye and Ukraine.
+Broken down by industry, the joint investment has been in the following sectors: Industry, Commerce & Agribusiness, Sustainable Infrastructure and in Financial Institutions.